ros2/ros2_documentation/source/Developer-Tools/Launch/Using-Event-Handlers.rst

 Prerequisites
 -------------

-This tutorial uses the :doc:`turtlesim <../../Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim>` package.
+This tutorial uses the :doc:`turtlesim <../../Get-Started/Introducing-Turtlesim/Introducing-Turtlesim>` package.
-This tutorial also assumes you have :doc:`created a new package <../../Beginner-Client-Libraries/Creating-Your-First-ROS2-Package>` of build type ``ament_python`` called ``launch_tutorial``.
+This tutorial also assumes you have :doc:`created a new package <../../ROS-Framework/client-libraries/Working-with-Client-Libraries/Creating-Your-First-ROS2-Package>` of build type ``ament_python`` called ``launch_tutorial``.

-This tutorial extends the code shown in the :doc:`Using substitutions in launch files <./Using-Substitutions>` tutorial.
+This tutorial extends the code shown in the :doc:`Using substitutions in launch files <Using-Substitutions>` tutorial.

 Using event handlers
 --------------------